The Canterbury Tales

 The Canterbury Tales (Tales of Caunterbury) (Note: The name "Tales of Caunterbury" appears within the surviving texts of Chaucer's work.
-Its modern name first appeared as Canterbury talys in John Lydgate's 1421–1422 prologue to the Siege of Thebes.) are an anthology of twenty-four short stories written in Middle English by Geoffrey Chaucer between 1387 and 1400.
-They are mostly in verse, and are presented as part of a fictional storytelling contest held by a group of pilgrims travelling from London to Canterbury to visit the shrine of Saint Thomas Becket at Canterbury Cathedral.
+Its modern name first appeared as Canterbury talys in John Lydgate's 1421–1422 prologue to the Siege of Thebes.) is an anthology of twenty-four short stories written in Middle English by Geoffrey Chaucer between 1387 and 1400.
+They are mostly in verse, and are presented as part of a fictional storytelling contest held by a group of pilgrims travelling from London to Canterbury in order to visit the shrine of Saint Thomas Becket at Canterbury Cathedral.

-The Tales are widely regarded as Chaucer's magnum opus.
-They had a major effect upon English literature and may have been responsible for the popularisation of the English vernacular in mainstream literature, as opposed to French or Latin.
-English had, however, been used as a literary language centuries before Chaucer's time, and several of Chaucer's contemporaries—John Gower, William Langland, the Gawain Poet, and Julian of Norwich—also wrote major literary works in English.
-It is unclear to what extent Chaucer was seminal in this evolution of literary preference.
+The Canterbury Tales are widely regarded as Chaucer's magnum opus, and they are revered as one of the paramount works of English literature.
+The Tales had a major effect upon the development of English literature itself.
+They may have been responsible for the popularisation of the English vernacular in mainstream English literature, as opposed to French or Latin.

-Revered as one of the paramount works of English literature, The Canterbury Tales are generally thought to have been incomplete at the end of Chaucer's life.
-In the General Prologue, some thirty pilgrims are introduced.
+Most scholars think the Tales were incomplete at the end of Chaucer's life.
+In the General Prologue, some 30 pilgrims are introduced.
 According to the Prologue, Chaucer's intention was to write four stories from the perspective of each pilgrim, two each on the way to and from their ultimate destination, Saint Thomas Becket's shrine (making for a total of about 120 stories).